 (Check out this Dash snowflake mini waffle maker to keep your board bite-size and on theme).

-Who wouldn’t want to wake up to this sweet charcuterie board idea?
+Who wouldn’t want to wake up to this sweet charcuterie board?
 Stamp mini pancakes lightly with snowflake cookie cutters to make a festive imprint.
 Fill cups of hot cocoa topped with cheerful marshmallow snowmen.
 Peppermint white chocolate pretzels, butter cookies, gingerbread, and bananas fill out the other treats.
-Decorative pomegranates will make for delicious cocktails later in the day when you release their juicy seeds.
+Decorative pomegranates will make for delicious cocktails when you release their juicy seeds later in the day.
 Add some pinecones to spruce up the board.

-15. File this away for you next Thanksgiving bounty.
+16. File this cornucopia board away for your next Thanksgiving feast.

 When it comes to the different holidays, the charcuterie board ideas are endless.
-We love this cornucopia board that puts a carb in the spotlight.
+We love this cornucopia board that puts carbs in the spotlight.
 A horn-shaped loaf of bread takes center stage, with bunches of grapes bursting from it.
-Use leaf-shaped cookie cutters to turn ordinary slices of cheese into adornments.
-Add apples, salami roses, and cheese logs covered in pomegranate seeds.
-You are golden.
+Use leaf-shaped cookie cutters to turn ordinary slices of cheese into yummy adornments.
+Add apples, salami roses, and cheese logs covered in pomegranate seeds and you are golden.

-Dare we suggest you could turn that horn-shaped bread into Santa’s hat to fit in with a Christmas theme?
-Go with your heart.
+Dare we suggest turning that horn-shaped bread into Santa’s hat to fit in with a Christmas theme?
+You betcha.

-Let’s be honest, it’s never too early to consider the spring holidays.
-Whip up a charcuterie board that will really make the Easter Bunny hop into action.
+Let’s be honest, it is never too early to consider the spring holidays and plan an Easter-themed charcuterie board.
 For the centerpieces of your board, scoop out the contents of two small boules of bread.
 Fill each with your favorite dip (store-bought is fine).
-We’re thinking spinach artichoke dip or a traditional veggie dip.
-Use leftovers from the tops of the boule to create bunny ears.
-Then outfit the top of the dip with olives for eyes, green onions for whiskers, and cherry tomatoes for a nose.
-Surround this goodness with fresh veggies and any extra bread.
+Use the leftovers from the tops of the boule to create bunny ears.
+Then, outfit the top of the dip with olives for the eyes, green onions for the whiskers, and cherry tomatoes for the nose.